Tundunmodile/thecakeshop-customer-database/README.md

 - Requires MS SQL Server
 - Execute the thecakeshop-createDBobjects.sql file to create the database objects
 - Execute the thecakeshop-loadsampledata.sql file to load the sample data
-- Upload the flat file for data in tables
+- Optional data tables attached
-- The thecakeshop.sql file shows how to execute the stored procedures
+- The thecakeshop.sql file executes the stored procedures

 ## Project Requirements